shiyis/nlpwme/index.md

 Areas that I have dabbled and focused in,
 ```
 → General Linguistics
-→ Sociolinguistics
 → Symbolic Computational Linguistics
 → Statistical Natural Language Processing
-→ State of the Art Language Modeling Tasks Benchmarking
+→ State of the Art Large Language Modeling
 ```

 ---